SixDimensions/aem-mobile-api-js/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.

 #### Generating documentation.
 Changes to code should be paired with changes to documentation when necessary.
 Pull requests should include recompiled documentation.
-To recompile documentation, run `npm run-script postpublish`.
+To recompile documentation, run `npm run-script prepublish`.

 ## Release History
 _(Nothing yet)_